MicrosoftDocs/azure-docs/articles/spring-cloud/access-app-virtual-network.md

 This document explains how to access an endpoint for your application in a private network.

-When **Assign Endpoint** for applications in an Azure Spring Cloud service instance is deployed in your virtual network, the endpoint is a private FQDN.
+When **Assign Endpoint** on applications in an Azure Spring Cloud service instance is deployed in your virtual network, the endpoint is a private fully qualified domain name (FQDN).
 The domain is only accessible in the private network.
 Apps and services use the application endpoint.
-They include the **Test Endpoint** described in [View apps and deployments](./how-to-staging-environment.md#view-apps-and-deployments). **Log streaming**, described in [Stream Azure Spring Cloud app logs in real-time](./how-to-log-streaming.md), also works only within the private network.
+They include the *Test Endpoint* described in [View apps and deployments](./how-to-staging-environment.md#view-apps-and-deployments). *Log streaming*, described in [Stream Azure Spring Cloud app logs in real-time](./how-to-log-streaming.md), also works only within the private network.

-## Requirement
+## Requirements

 1. Find the IP to access your application.
 2. Add a DNS record for the IP.

-### Find the IP
+### Find the IP for your application

 #### [Portal](#tab/azure-portal)